Food Tour Malaysia: What To Eat In Kuala Lumpur

 Kuala Lumpur is a top travel destination in Asia.
 It has everything travelers want and more: a rich history, great shopping, beautiful architecture.
 But wait.
 What about the food?
 In fact, food is a vital part of Malaysia’s history and in order to fully understand local Malay culture, you need to try the food!
 Food Tour Malaysia invited me on a tour through Kuala Lumpur’s past and present to discover what Malay food is really about.
+Here’s what the food tour Malaysia in Kuala Lumpur has in store for you.

 About Food Tour Malaysia